isabella232/dynamic-media-classic.en-1/help/rich-media.md

 ---
 title: Rich media
-description: Learn about the variety of tools in Dynamic Media Classic that can help you create rich media.
+description: Learn about the variety of tools in Adobe Dynamic Media Classic that can help you create rich media.
 uuid: b64981a3-c3c2-4010-9b65-f9982ea0a664
 contentOwner: admin
 content-type: reference